Cadillac Allanté: Air Bridge production

 The Allanté incorporated an international production arrangement similar to the early 1950s Nash-Healey two-passenger sports car.
 The Allanté bodies were designed and manufactured in Italy by Pininfarina and were shipped to the U.S. for final assembly with domestically manufactured chassis and engine, eventually leading it to be referred to as "the world's longest assembly line."
-Specially equipped Boeing 747s departed from Turin International Airport with 56 bodies at a time, arriving at Detroit City Airport (renamed Coleman A. Young International Airport in 2003) about 3 mi northeast of Cadillac's new Hamtramck Assembly plant, known as the "Allanté Air Bridge".
+Specially equipped Boeing 747s departed from Turin International Airport with 56 bodies at a time, arriving at Detroit City Airport about 3 mi northeast of Cadillac's new Hamtramck Assembly plant.
+This undertaking was known as the "Allanté Air Bridge".
 The expensive shipping process stemmed from GM's recent closing of Fisher Body Plant #18, which had supplied Cadillac bodies since 1921.
 It was not the first time that Cadillac joint-ventured with Pininfarina, having subcontracted body production for the 1959 Eldorado Brougham and design and coachworks for several one-offs, customs, and concept cars.